Aerated chocolate: Characteristics

-Aerated chocolate is a foam, meaning it contains gas where conventional chocolate contains fats and solids.
+Aerated chocolate is a foam, meaning it contains gas, which conventional chocolate lacks.
 This distinction gives aerated chocolate different physical properties and eating experiences than regular chocolate: they have a lower density, occupying more space for the same weight, are more brittle, and have a larger surface area.
 Chocolates held together by solid particles rather than fats have the lowest density among aerated chocolates, between 0.1-0.3 g/cm3, several times lower than the average density of regular chocolate (around 1.3 g/cm3).

 As a result of these properties, biting into some aerated chocolates, particularly those with larger bubbles, produces an audible crunch.
 When the chocolate enters the mouth, a "fragile" mouthfeel is created until the chocolate is chewed, upon which it quickly begins to melt and the mouthfeel shifts to become creamy.
 The way the chocolate melts changes with the size of bubbles: as they get smaller, the chocolate becomes smoother and melts quicker.
 In the fourth type of aerated chocolate, those held together by solid particle skeletons rather than with fat, the chocolate doesn't melt with heat as conventional chocolate does.
 Rather, because of its very low density, as it enters the mouth it dissolves.

 Aerated chocolates have a more intense flavour than conventional chocolates due to their larger surface area.
 The gas used to aerate chocolates also has an effect on the intensity of flavour, although a comparatively small one.
 Although aerated chocolates are often perceived by consumers as having a lower calorie content than regular chocolate, this is unfounded as the calorific value of foods are measured in calories per gram.